Homotopy Path Algebras: Cellular resolution

 \begin{enumerate} \item $M_1^{bottom}$: 1) $[1<x_1^3]$ 2) $[1<x_1^2x_3]$ 3) $[1<x_1x_3^2]$ 4) $[1<x_3^3]$ 5) $[1<x_1x_4]$ 6) $[1<x_3x_4]$ 7) $[1<x_1^4]$ 8) $[1<x_1^3x_3]$ 9) $[1<x_1^2x_3^2]$ 10) $[1<x_1x_3^3]$ 11) $[1<x_4]$ 12) $[x_1<x_1^4]$ 13) $[x_1<x_1^3x_3]$ 14) $[x_1<x_1^2x_3^2]$ 15) $[x_1<x_1x_3^3]$ 16) $[x_3<x_1^3x_3]$ 17) $[x_3<x_1^2x_3^2]$ 18) $[x_3<x_1x_3^3]$ 19) $[x_3<x_3^4]$.\\ $M_2^{top}$: 1) $[1<x_1<x_1^3]$ 2) $[1<x_1<x_1^2x_3]$ 3) $[1<x_1<x_1x_3^2]$ 4) $[1<x_3<x_3^3]$ 5) $[1<x_1<x_1x_4]$ 6) $1<x_3<x_3x_4$ 7) $[1<x_1<x_1^4]$ 8) $[1<x_1<x_1^3x_3]$ 9) $[1<x_1<x_1^2x_3^2]$ 10) $[1<x_1<x_1x_3^2]$ 11) $[1<x_3<x_3^4]$ 12) $[x_1<x_1^3<x_1^4]$ 13) $[x_1<x_1^3<x_1^3x_3]$ 14) $[x_1<x_1^2x_3<x_1^2x_3^2]$ 15) $[x_1<x_1x_3^2<x_1x_3^3]$ 16) $[x_3<x_1^2x_3<x_1^3x_3]$ 17) $[x_3< x_1^2x_3 <x_1^2x_3^2]$ 18) $[x_3<x_1x_3^2<x_1x_3^3]$ 19) $[x_3<x_3^3<x_3^4]$. \item $M_2^{bottom}$: a) $[1<x_3<x_1^3x_3]$ b) $[1<x_3<x_1^2x_3^2]$ c) $[1<x_3<x_1x_3^3]$ d) $[1<x_1^3<x_1^4]$ e) $[1<x_1^3< x_1^3x_3]$ f) $[1<x_1^2x_3<x_1^3x_3]$ g) $[1<x_1^2x_3<x_1^2x_3^2]$ h) $[1<x_1x_3^2<x_1^2x_3^2]$ i) $[1<x_1x_3^2<x_1x_3^3]$ j) $[1<x_3^3<x_1x_3^3]$ k) $[1<x_3^3<x_3^4]$\\ $M_3^{top}$: a) $[1<x_3<x_1^2x_3<x_1^3x_3]$ b) $[1<x_3<x_1^2x_3<x_1^2x_3^2]$ c) $[1<x_3<x_1x_3^2<x_1x_3^3]$ d) $[1<x_1<x_1^3<x_1^4]$ e) $[1<x_1<x_1^3<x_1^3x_3]$ f) $[1<x_1< x_1^2x_3< x_1^3x_3]$ g) $[1<x_1<x_1^2x_3<x_1^2x_3^2]$ h) $[1<x_1<x_1x_3^2<x_1^2x_3^2]$ i) $[1<x_1<x_1x_3^2<x_1x_3^3]$ j)$[1<x_3<x_3^3<x_1x_3^3]$ k) $[1<x_3<x_3^3<x_3^4]$ \end{enumerate} The following critical cells of $X_A$ remains after the matching: \begin{enumerate} \item All 4 0-cells and all 9 consecutive 1-cells. \item Six 2-cells: $[1<x_3<x_1^2x_3]$, $[1<x_3<x_1x_3^2]$, $[1<x_4<x_1x_4]$, $[1<x_4<x_3x_4]$, $[x_1<x_1^2x_3<x_1^3x_3]\sim [x_3<x_1x_3^2<x_1^2x_3^2]$, $[x_1<x_1x_3^2<x_1^2x_3^2]\sim [x_3<x_3^3<x_1x_3^3]$. \item One 3-cell: $[1<x_3<x_1x_3^2<x_1^2x_3^2]$. \end{enumerate} We get the 3 dimensional minimal cellular resolution $X_A^{min}$:

 This is a homotopy torus, where the lower half of the fundamental domain was thickened to a tetrahedron. \end{example}

 This example shows that the minimal bimodule resolution of a toric FSEC HPA, if cellular, can only possibly be a homotopy torus.
-This is expected from $\mathbb{F}_3$, since the Hochschild dimension(=3) of $\mathbb{F}_3$ is greater than its dimension(=2).
-It is possible to obtain a $\mathbb{T}^2$ by matching more.
+This is expected from $\mathbb{F}_3$, since the Hochschild dimension(=3) of this FSEC HPA is greater than its dimension(=2).
+Topologically, it is possible to obtain a CW complex homeomorphic $\mathbb{T}^2$ by matching more.
 However, such a matching will not be an internal matching, and will no longer provide a bimodule resolution.

 \begin{example} We compare $\mathbb{F}_3$ to the weighted projective stack $\mathbb{P}(1:1:3)$, with the usual FSEC of line bundles:

 The minimal resolution turns out to be homeomorphic to $\mathbb{T}^2$: